Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/11/typescript-using-classes-interfaces.md

 }
 ```

-If you try this, you’ll be told that:
+If you try this, you'll be told that:

-> Class ‘RewardCustomer’ incorrectly implements interface ‘Customer’.
-Types have separate declarations of a private property ‘encapsulatedMethod’.
+> Class 'RewardCustomer' incorrectly implements interface 'Customer'.
+Types have separate declarations of a private property 'encapsulatedMethod'.

-That’s excepting the fact that your `RewardCustomer` doesn’t actually want to add the method in the first place.
+That's excepting the fact that your `RewardCustomer` doesn't actually want to add the method in the first place.

 You can see that the end result of this problem will be that the `private` access modifier will be changed to fix the problem, breaking the principle of least privilege and breaking encapsulation all in one go.